marcosncosta1/marcosncosta1/README.md

 ## Hi there 👋, I'm Marcos Costa

-As a former professional alpinist I am used to performing under pressure and finding solutions the hard and complex challenges.
+As a former professional alpinist I am used to performing under pressure and finding solutions to hard and complex challenges.
 I am currently an aspiring software engineer who is passionate about learning software solutions to solving real world problems.
 I strive to learn and improve daily building on what I have learned in the past.

 _"Success in not final, failure is not fatal: It is the courage to continue that counts"_ -Winston Churchill